FlyEgypt

-flyEgypt is an Egyptian low-cost and charter airline headquartered in Cairo.
+flyEgypt was an Egyptian low-cost and charter airline headquartered in Cairo.

 History

 The airline was founded in 2014 as a single class charter operator and started operations on 12 February 2015 with a flight between Cairo and Jeddah.
 On 11 July 2015 it started a weekly seasonal service between Zürich and Marsa Alam.
+On 21 October 2024, it was reported that FlyEgypt had ceased flight operations due to financial difficulties.